Prap21/Gabiela-Valeri-Handmade-Shoes/README.md

 - **Responsive Design**: Optimized for viewing on devices of all sizes, from desktops to smartphones.
 - **Smooth Navigation**: Intuitive menu and layout for easy browsing.
 - **JavaScript Interactivity**: Features like image sliders or hover effects to enhance user experience.
-- **About Section**: Information about the brand's story and mission.

 ---